mjbenefiel/react-stuff/TM_JS/readme.md

 - This keyword
     - The “this” keyword allows you to decide which object should be focal when invoking a function or a method.

-    4 rules
+    5 rules
         - Implicit binding
         - Explicit binding
         - new Binding
         - window Binding
+        - Lexical Binding

     Always ask this question for this keyword: "Where is this function invoked?"

-        - Implicit binding (most common rule)
+    Implicit binding (most common rule)
         - Implicit binding says that when you call a function, and it's invoked, look to the left of the dot, and that's what the this keyword is invoking (IE, me.SayName() refers to me object)

-        - Explicit binding with call, apply, bind
+    Explicit binding with call, apply, bind
+        - .call()
+            - a method on every function that allows you to invoke the function specifying in what context the function will be invoked
-            - .call() -- explicitly stating what "this" keyword is
+            - explicitly stating what "this" keyword is
             - can pass along arguments one by one
+        - .apply()
-            - .apply() -- passes in array of arguments
+            - same thing as .call(), but it passes in array of arguments
+        - .bind()
-            - .bind() -- will return new function instead of invoking original function
+            - same thing as .call(), but it will return new function you can invoke at a later time instead of invoking original function

         - new binding
-            - Behind the scenes, JS will create brand new object
+            - Behind the scenes, JS will create brand new object and call it "this"

         - window binding
             - if none of the above rules apply, "this" keyword is going to default to window object, unless in strict mode, then it will be undefined

+    Lexical binding
+        - with ES6 and =>, this is determined lexically
+        - Arrow functions don’t have their own this.
+Instead, just like with variable lookups, the JavaScript interpretor will look to the enclosing (parent) scope to determine what this is referencing.
+        - Without =>, we need to specify that we want the anonymous function we pass to .reduce() in order to be invoked in the context of user object.
+(IE, use .bind(this) at the end of object).

+    These are the steps I take in order to figure out what it’s referencing.

+        - Look to where the function was invoked.
+        - Is there an object to the left of the dot?
+If so, that’s what the “this” keyword is referencing.
+If not, continue to #3.
+        - Was the function invoked with “call”, “apply”, or “bind”?
+If so, it’ll explicitly state what the “this” keyword is referencing.
+If not, continue to #4.
+        - Was the function invoked using the “new” keyword?
+If so, the “this” keyword is referencing the newly created object that was made by the JavaScript interpretor.
+If not, continue to #5.
+        - Is “this” inside of an arrow function?
+If so, its reference may be found lexically in the enclosing (parent) scope.
+If not, continue to #6.
+        - Are you in “strict mode”?
+If yes, the “this” keyword is undefined.
+If not, continue to #6.
+        - JavaScript is weird. “this” is referencing the “window” object.